Nyx-Bigler/CS330_Fall2025/PLP2 Data Types/Data Types.md

 for booleans if you print them it will output a 1 for true and a 0 for false

-There are several cross type operations that are allowed, adding ints, doubles and floats is perfectly fine:
+There are several cross type operations that are allowed.
+Adding `+`, subtracting `-`, multiplying `*`, and dividing `/`, ints ints, doubles and floats is perfectly fine:
 ```
     cout << num + dblNum <<" ";
-    cout << num + flNum <<" ";
+    cout << num - flNum <<" ";
-    cout << flNum + dblNum <<endl;
+    cout << flNum * dblNum <<endl;
 ```
-You can add char type variables and/or Booleans to any of the above:
+You can do the same for char type variables and/or Booleans to any of the above:
 ```
     cout << num + letter <<endl; // <- Will add the askey value of the char

     cout << num + myBool <<endl; // <- will add either 0 or 1 depending on the bool value
 ```

-Trying to add strings to ints, floats, doubles, or bools however, will crash.
+Trying to do any of that with strings to ints, floats, doubles, or bools however, will crash.
 ```
     //cout << num + word <<endl; <- This will crash
 ```